 Sgt.
 1st Class Robert Lopez envisioned a lengthy learning curve and thought portable ultrasound's use was more for pregnancy than for battlefield injuries.
 However, learning to use the machine took less time than he thought and his feelings of apprehension quickly subsided after he used it for the first time.

-As a Special Forces medic with 1st Bn., Lopez was a beneficiary of the training organized by Morgan and his staff, and on their recent deployment he ran a remote firebase clinic where his machine saw prolific use.
+As a Special Forces medic, Lopez was a beneficiary of the training organized by Morgan and his staff, and on their recent deployment he ran a remote firebase clinic where his machine saw prolific use.

 He described several stories of his practical use of portable ultrasound to a large crowd of physicians and medics during the Special Operations Medical Association's annual conference in Tampa, Fla.